Ziyan0825/Ziyan0825.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in the Bartlett Faculty of Built Environment, University College London, 2026 (expected)
-* M.S. in Jekyll, GitHub University, 2014
+* M.Sc. in the Faculty of Mathematical and Physical Sciences, University College London, 2021
-* B.S. in GitHub, GitHub University, 2012
+* B.Eng. in the Faculty of Science and Engineering, University of Nottingham Ningbo China, 2020

-Work experience
+Research Project
 ======
 * Spring 2024: Academic Pages Collaborator
   * Github University